-Like CVS, amniocentesis slightly increases a women’s risk of miscarriage because it is an invasive procedure.
+Like CVS, amniocentesis slightly increases a woman’s risk of miscarriage because it is an invasive procedure.

 If you’re at an increased risk for genetic abnormalities, be sure to speak with a genetic counselor to discuss the risks and benefits of prenatal screening before committing to invasive procedures such as CVS or amniocentesis.

-Also a pregnancy is 40 weeks … 40 weeks being in fact 10 months .. not 9, which explain the extra weeks prior conception.
+Also, pregnancy is 40 weeks … 40 weeks being in fact 10 months .. not 9, which explain the extra week’s prior conception.

 Going often is good for you even if it is disturbing as well.

-It indicates that you are hydrating yourself well and prevent urinary track infection!
+It indicates that you are hydrating yourself well and prevent urinary tract infection!

 If your work requires physical type labor, whether that is regular lifting or constant standing, you should advise as early as possible.

-If you have a desk job, it will be good to let the first trimester finish, as everything can happen into this critical trimester.
+If you have a desk job, it will be good to let the first trimester finish, as everything can happen in this critical trimester.

-Plan money on the side in case of unplanned doctor visit for medication and various care.
+Plan money on the side in case of an unplanned doctor visit for medication and various care.